 Sushi: perhaps the most famous offering that Japan has given to the international culinary scene.
 But how do you eat it?
-Do you use chopsticks or do you eat it with your hands?
-The answer is just as complex as sushi, and how to eat sushi, itself.
+Do you use chopsticks or your hands?
+The answer is just as complex as sushi and how to eat sushi.

-Just like many great foods, sushi’s simplistic style doesn’t show its actual complexity.
+Like many great foods, sushi’s simplistic style doesn’t show complexity.
 It is more than just pressing raw fish onto rice and calling it a day.
-The same goes for sushi etiquette, which is its own subset of Japanese table manners in general.
+The same goes for sushi etiquette, a subset of Japanese table manners in general.
 Let’s learn all about it.

 How to Eat Sushi Based on the Style